By Larry Fine

 Piano lamps fall into two major groups: floor lamps and desk lamps.
 Floor lamps arch over the piano and hover over the music rack, while desk lamps sit directly on the piano or are attached to the music rack itself.
 Desk lamps are subdivided into three groups: a standard desk lamp that sits atop a vertical piano directly over the music rack; a “balance-arm” lamp that sits off to the side on a grand piano’s music desk and has a long arm that hovers over the music rack; and a clip-on lamp that attaches directly to the music rack itself (see illustrations).

 Piano lamps come in a variety of qualities, sizes, styles, finishes, and bulb types.
 The better ones are usually made of high-quality brass, while the least expensive are often made of very thin brass or are simply brass-plated.
-The light from incandescent-bulb lamps tends to be a tad harsh, but the bulbs are less expensive than those for fluorescent lamps, which, though pricier, emit a softer light.
+As lightbulbs become more sophisticated, lighting options have expanded and now include dimmable LEDs and warmth options that can be customized to your preferences.
+For grand pianos, the Cocoweb clip-on lamp has become a recent favorite because of its sleek, lightweight appearance and powerful light.
+Benq makes a very sophisticated lamp for uprights with a wide range of brightness and warmth settings.

 Accessories and Problem Solvers